 Tasty Parmesan Crunch Asparagus Sticks

-As seen in Delicious Meals That Won't Break the Bank.
+Category: Delicious Meals That Won't Break the Bank

 So easy—just dip your asparagus in flour, dunk it in a beaten egg, and then press on a cheesy panko-Parmesan mix.
 Pop them in the oven, brush with a bit of olive oil, and you'll get a super crispy outside with tender, sweet asparagus inside.
 Pull them out while they're hot and enjoy right away for the best crunch.
 They make a fun side or snack and always disappear fast!